What Are Monoclonal Antibodies?

-Bevacizumab (Avastin) is a first of its kind of monoclonal antibody that shuts down a process called angiogenesis -- the process whereby tumors grow new blood vessels to help them receive the nutrients needed to survive.
+Bevacizumab (Avastin) was one of the first of its kind of monoclonal antibodies that shuts down a process called angiogenesis -- the process whereby tumors grow new blood vessels to help them receive the nutrients needed to survive.
 The class of drugs is called angiogenesis inhibitors or anti-angiogenic drugs.

 Specifically, Avastin stops the action of a substance released by tumors called vascular endothelial growth factor, or VEGF.
 VEGF binds to certain cells to stimulate new blood vessel formation.
 Interfering with tumor blood vessels might slow their growth.
 Avastin is an approved drug to treat advanced colon or rectal cancer that has spread to other organs (metastasized).
 The drug is not a cure, but studies show that the use of Avastin along with chemotherapy increased survival of patients with metastatic colon cancer by five months.

 How Is Avastin Given?

 Avastin is an injection that is given along with the chemotherapy.
-The injection is given in a vein (intravenously or IV) every two weeks.
+The injection is given in a vein (intravenously or IV) every two or three weeks.

 Studies show that the drug enhances the effects of chemotherapy, but it does not appear to be effective when given alone in patients with colorectal cancer.

 What Are the Possible Side Effects of Avastin?